thinkocapo/replay/README.md

 "Q. How to save a instance of a Class to the DB?"
 "A. You can't store the object itself in the DB.
 What you do is to store the data from the object and reconstruct it later." https://stackoverflow.com/questions/2047814/is-it-possible-to-store-python-class-objects-in-sqlite

+Troubleshoot - compare len(bytes) on the way in as when it came out...